 Going Places With the RTN Infinity Club

 One of our most popular programs is the RTN Infinity Club.
-Infinity Club members get many benefits to help them with their retirement finances, including free ATM use worldwide (does not cover other institutions’ surcharges), two free orders of checks annually, AARP membership for those eligible, RTN Credit Card annual fee waived and free seminars.
+Infinity Club members get many benefits to help them with their retirement finances, including free ATM use worldwide (does not cover other institutions’ surcharges), two free orders of checks annually, AARP membership for those eligible, RTN VISA credit card annual fee waived and free seminars.

 Several times a year, the Infinity Club sponsors trips and activities that are opened to all members, their families and friends.
-Upcoming trips include:
+We have exciting trips planned, including:

 You also might be interested in…